 Provider means an entity which has entered into an arrangement with SQID whereby Card Transactions shall be processed in accordance with the rules governing that Card and which Transactions completed using the Transaction Platform.

-Provider Network means the systems established by the Bank for the submission, recording and storage of personal details, Card information and the processing of funds transfer to and from accounts either as credit or debit transactions.
+Provider Network means the systems established by the Acquirer for the submission, recording and storage of personal details, Card information and the processing of funds transfer to and from accounts either as credit or debit transactions.

 (a) which commences when the Transaction Platform receives a message which has been initiated by a Customer or external or internal process; and

-(b) which concludes when the associated approval or application process has been completed,
+(b) which concludes when the associated approval or application process has been completed, and a

 Transaction Platform means SQID’s infrastructure, network equipment and related computer hardware and software: